bdesanctis/bamdam/README.md

 Welcome to bamdam!
 The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through ngsLCA using the reference database taxonomy to obtain a .lca file.
 If you have a lot of data, long term storing these often giant bams post-mapping can be annoying, so the first point of bamdam is to write (much) smaller versions that still include all the relevant information for the project.
 The second point of bamdam is to compute a ton of read set metrics to determine if a taxonomic node looks like a real ancient taxa.
 There are also associated extra scripts PlotDamage.R for smiley plots and extractreads.py for quickly extracting reads from a fq or bam belonging to a specific tax id(s).

-This pipeline and software is not appropriate for metabarcoding data.
+This software is not appropriate for metabarcoding data.

 Bamdam was heavily inspired by [metaDMG](https://github.com/metaDMG-dev/metaDMG-cpp) and [filterBAM](https://github.com/genomewalker/bam-filter).
 It is not particularly optimized for speed, and doesn't thread yet.
 On the other hand, it doesn't ever read a whole file into memory, so it shouldn't need that much RAM (please tell me if you manage to crash it and how).
 It can subset a 40GB bam to family level in an hour on my laptop and this should scale close to linearly.
 That feels sufficient to me for now - let me know if it's not for you.
 I could implement threading.